turris-cz/user-docs/docs/hw/omnia/serial-boot.md

 Or you can get the binary for x86-64 CPU from
 [our repository](https://repo.turris.cz/omnia/nor_fw/x86_64/).

+!!! warning
+    For example, the version of `kwboot` is older than required in the current Ubuntu version.
+In such case, you will need to download the binery (for x86-64 CPU only) from our repository as mentioned.
+Save it to your working directory and set it as runable:
+    ```
+    chmod +x kwboot
+    ```
+    Then, you can run it using `./kwboot` as follows:
+    ```
+    ./kwboot -t -b uboot /dev/ttyUSB0
+    ```

 ### Images

 You will also need the latest U-Boot image and the latest rescue system image.